elin-moco/serialport-io/Readme.md

 node server.js
 ```
 Will get you started, server is listening on port 3000 by default.
+This server pass data bewteen browser and node.js to control your device,
+make sure your server is running before running your code in browser.

 # Use with Johnny Five